PaulSquires/WinFBE/Help/WinFBX/DateTime/CPowerTime Class.md

 # <a name="AddSeconds"></a>AddSeconds

 Adds the specified number of seconds to this **CPowerTime** object.
-The valid values for this member are 0 through 59.
 You can subtract seconds by using a negative number.

 ```
 SUB AddSeconds (BYVAL nSeconds AS LONG)